kyteidev/smap/README.md

 > [!WARNING]
 > I don't have an Apple Developer account yet.
 You may encounter a dialog that says Apple cannot verify this app or something similar.
 Click **Okay**, then go to **System Settings** > **Privacy and Security**, scroll down and click **Open Anyway**.
+>
+> If you get a "This app is damaged and cannot be opened" dialog, run
+> ```xattr -d com.apple.quarantine /path/to/app``` to bypass this dialog.
+This may appear because I don't have a developer account.

 ## Copyright and Licenses